 State object type name is generated dynamically and it can be found in the declaration of a generated function.
 The C++ Code Generator, if possible, creates names of state types according to the template Macrofilter-nameState.

 Freeing state resources is performed in a state class destructor.
 If a function established connections with external devices, then a state object destructor is used also to close them.
 The recommended way of state handling is using a local variable on the stack, in such way that a destructor is called automatically after stepping out of a program block.

-The functions of Adaptive Vision Library and generated code report the same errors which can be observed in the Adaptive Vision Studio environment.
+The functions of Aurora Vision Library and generated code report the same errors which can be observed in the Aurora Vision Studio environment.
 On the C++ code level error reporting is performed by throwing an exception.

 To throw an exception, an object of type derived from the